pkolaczk/fclones/README.md

     lrwxrwxrwx 1 pkolaczk pkolaczk  18 cze  5 18:25 foo3.txt -> /tmp/test/foo1.txt

 ## Installation
-The code has been thoroughly tested on Ubuntu Linux 20.10.
+The code has been thoroughly tested on Ubuntu Linux 21.10.
 Other systems like Windows or Mac OS X and other architectures may work.
 Help test and/or port to other platforms is welcome.
 Please report successes as well as failures.

 ### Official Packages
-FClones is available in the Snap store:
+`fclones` is available in the [Snap store](https://snapcraft.io/fclones):

     sudo snap install fclones